yixiongyuan/React-Slack-clone/README.md

 # Component:

 ## This project was bootstrapped with [React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) as template.

-## Using firebase as the server for implementing hosting, storage and authentication

-## Using material-ui as the resource of multiple icons and labels
+Using [Firebase](https://firebase.google.com/) as the server for implementing hosting, storage and authentication.
+Using [Material-ui](https://mui.com/) as the resource of multiple icons and labels